thom9346/APass/README.md

 ### PBKDF2 for Key Derivation
 PBKDF2 (Password-Based Key Derivation Function 2) with HMAC-SHA-512 as the underlying hash function is what i chose for KDF.
 I choose to use 10 000 iterations, which seems to strike a decent balance between resistance to brute-force attacks and performance.

 I had a thought about using Argon2id for KDF instead.
 After all, why wouldn't you use a state-of-the-art hashing technology?
 The main reason I ultimately chose against it, is because there is no native .NET library implementation of it.
 You would have to use a third-party library like [Koncsious.Security.Cryptography](https://github.com/kmaragon/Konscious.Security.Cryptography) which haven't been updated in 2 years.
 This is not necessarily a problem, and from my understanding it still works completely fine with .NET 8.0.
 However, if I can avoid using third-party libraries that seemingly aren't getting updated I would prefer that.
+Especially since the added protecting gained from Argon2id doesn't seem crucial for this application to remain secure

 Besides, PBKDF2 with HMAC-SHA-512 is still (currently) considered secure and the implementation is very simple.